Skip to content

 Did you realize that not all Singer Buttonholer manuals are the same?
 The earlier manuals for this style Buttonholer did not include the additional instructions for how to monogram or make an embroidered edge.
 So, if for some reason you happen to have one of the original style manuals included with your Buttonholer, then you may download the updated version for free here: Singer Buttonholer Attachment 160506 Instruction Manual.

 When searching for the Singer Buttonholer to suit your Featherweight you want one that reads “Straight Needle” on the fork arm.
 If you have a Singer 301, 401, 403, 500, 503, etc. then you need one that says “Slant Needle” on the fork arm.
-Your Buttonholer should be complete with all 9 original cams (one is sometimes found in the mechanism), feed-dog cover plate, thumb screw, original case and instruction manual.
+Your Buttonholer should be complete with all 9 original cams (one is sometimes found in the attachment itself), feed-dog cover plate, thumb screw, original case and instruction manual.
 Cams often got mixed up or lost, but the original sizes were as follows: 5/16″ straight, 3/8” straight, 1/2” straight, 5/8″ straight, 5/8” keyhole, 13/16″ straight, 15/16” straight, 1 1/16″ straight and 1 1/16″ keyhole.
 We do carry complete Buttonholer Attachment Sets in our Featherweight Shop where we test, sample and guarantee each one for proper function.

 BUTTONHOLES